 - Hide Your Pregnancy: Near the end of shooting, the director realized that Joyce was nowhere to be seen during the whole last section of part two.
 Aside from this being a big Plot Hole, it also would have made her change from only slightly unhinged and obsessed to outright Laughing Mad and Ax-Crazy much more jarring.
-But when they wanted to film some new segments to be inserted during the arrival of Professor Miller and Mrs. Waterman, as well as Vic's death, Nancy Travis was pregnant.
-Cue body double, a big sweater, and mostly face shots.
+But when they wanted to film some new segments to be inserted during the arrival of Professor Miller and Mrs. Waterman, as well as Vic's death, Nancy Travis was very visibly pregnant.
+Cue a double, a big sweater and extreme close-ups.

 - Romance on the Set: Melanie Lynskey (Rachel) and Jimmi Simpson (Bollinger) began dating while working on the mini-series.
 They married five years later, but filed for divorce five years after that.